pivotalservices/turbo/README.md

     * credhub
     * uaa
     * concourse and it's worker
+    * grafana, influxdb and riemann if you choose to (`deploy_metrics = "true"`)

 Only using `terraform`

-You can scale each vm horizontally or verticaly (appart from postgres)
+You can scale each vm horizontally or verticaly (appart from postgres and grafana)
+Your deployment will be `bbr` ready.

+---
 # Howto
 ## GCP
 Follow documentation [here](terraform/gcp/README.md)